Mauritius to Host 2nd International Musculoskeletal Summit (IMS 2.0) 2025 - www.lokmattimes.com

 Mauritius to Host 2nd International Musculoskeletal Summit (IMS 2.0) 2025

-PNN New Delhi [India], September 25: Mauritius is set to become a global hub for musculoskeletal medicine and sports ...
+New Delhi [India], September 25: Mauritius is set to become a global hub for musculoskeletal medicine and sports injury ...

 New Delhi [India], September 25: Mauritius is set to become a global hub for musculoskeletal medicine and sports injury management as it hosts the 2nd International Musculoskeletal Summit (IMS 2.0) from September 26–28, 2025, at Hotel Hennessy Park, Ebene.